sinastiller/vegan-travel-food-blog/README.md

 # One Backpack For Two

 One Backpack For Two is a Travel and Food Blog for all the vegans and also non-vegans out there.
-It should provide them with some advice on finding the best spots for vegan accomodation and fantastic food businesses with a delicious vegan menu or vegan options.
-Lila and Saskia finding the best suited options for everyone and giving a little overview of the different discovieries in various locations.
+It should provide them with some advice on finding the best spots for vegan accommodation and fantastic food businesses with a delicious vegan menu or vegan options.
+Lila and Saskia finding the best suited options for everyone and giving a little overview of the different discoveries in various locations.
 People can use it as a travel and food guide for themselves.

 ![Screenshot for responsiveness](images-readme/AmIResponsive.png)